 Images of the broken Upper Colo Bridge damaged in the flood of March 2021.
 Cathy McHardy 18 June 2021

-UPDATES on the repair or replacement of Upper Colo Bridge are available from Hawkesbury City Council - https://www.yourhawkesbury-yoursay.com.au/fih2021
+UPDATES on the repair or replacement of Upper Colo Bridge are available from Hawkesbury City Council - https://www.yourhawkesbury-yoursay.com.au/fih2021 The decision has been made to replace the bridge with a concrete structure -

 The Upper Colo Bridge over the Colo River at Upper Colo NSW has withstood many floods since it was opened in June 1936, however it was extensively damaged in the flood from 20 March 2021.
 Cathy McHardy March 2009